 For more server cases like the yacht is sinking.
 MAYDAY MAYDAY MAYDAY this is sailing vessel Amarie, Amarie, Amarie.
 MAYDAY yacht Amarie.
 (MMSI) My position is XX YY, yacht holed by rock and in danger of sinking.
 We are two crew.
 I require immediate assistance.
 Over.

 This is the very basic there is more and it’s relevant to know for anyone sailing not just the skipper.
-Think if your skipper might be as ignorant as me then or he might be insured.
+Think of it, your skipper might be as ignorant as me then or he might be insured or unconscious.